How to get home

 If you’re unable to secure a ticket, please contact your country’s high commission, embassy or consulate in New Zealand.

 - Check any stopover country border restrictions.
-You may find that you are not allowed to transit via certain countries.
+You may find that you are not allowed to transit through certain countries.
 Embassies will be able to help you.

-- Contact a travel agent to talk about your travel requirements.
+- Talk to a travel agent about your travel requirements.
 Even if you did not book your travel through a travel agent, they can let you know what is happening with your flight, or how to book a flight.

 - Check your flights.
 Use airline and airport websites to check your flight.
 Airline schedules have been disrupted so check that your flight is going ahead as scheduled.

-- Book a flight before turning up to an airport.
-Airline staff at airports are very busy trying to assist travellers, so make sure you book your flight before you turn up at the airport.
+- Book a flight before arriving at an airport.
+Airline staff at airports are very busy trying to assist travellers, so make sure you book your flight before you arrive at the airport.
 Do not turn up at the airport more than 3 hours before departure.

 If you’re unable to return home